g-chauvel/zuul-jobs/doc/source/mirror.rst

 Mirror Configuration
 ====================

+.. note:: This is a work in progress, the zuul-jobs required changes are not implemented yet.

 Many roles in `zuul-jobs` can be made aware of local mirrors of Internet services.
 If site mirrors are present, they expect to find a variable named ``mirror_info``, or ``zuul_site_mirror_info`` if that